 Police officers can use a range of evidence to show that a person is impaired.
 This could include dash and body cam footage as well as the results of field sobriety tests.
 If an officer suspects that a person is impaired, they can make an arrest using evidence other than blood alcohol test results.

 If you or someone you love has been charged with DUI, you need to seek assistance from an attorney.
 Even if your blood alcohol level was below .08%, that does not mean the police and prosecutors cannot seek DUI charges.
 They can, and you could end up with a guilty conviction that stays on your permanent record.
-Your DUI Defense attorney will work to gather all of the evidence being used against you and develop a defense strategy in your favor.
+Your Riverside DUI defense attorney will work to gather all of the evidence being used against you and develop a defense strategy in your favor.
 The ultimate goal is to get your charges reduced or dismissed altogether.
 Guilty convictions for DUI could lead to serious consequences, including a mark on your criminal record, jail time, fines, a license suspension, and higher insurance costs.
 Do not take your chances with any DUI arrest.
 You can contact the Law Offices of Graham D. Donath, APC for a consultation of your case by clicking here or calling (951) 667-5293.